The Croatian city of Dubrovnik is situated along the Adriatic Sea, beckoning visitors to explore its stunning beaches and charming Old Town.

-Dubrovnik is a city in Croatia and a popular tourist resort on the Adriatic Sea.
-Many of its attractions are focused around the beaches, which range from beautiful sweeping curves of sand to rugged coves with soaring cliffs.
+Dubrovnik’s beaches range from beautiful sweeping curves of sand to rugged coves with soaring cliffs.
 Lapad Beach and Banje Beach are both easily accessible and very pretty.
 Lokrum Island, accessible by ferry, offers a chance to escape the summer crowds.
-It is possible to take a boat trip to nearby islands on the Adriatic coast.

-But there is also much to see in the old town itself, despite the heavy bombing of the early 1990s.
-The city walls are well worth exploring and offer superb views.
-St. John’s Fort houses the Maritime Museum and a good aquarium.
-The Stradun is the main street and the vibrant heart of the old town, beautifully paved with limestone and lined by bars, shops and cafes.
-Following an earthquake in 1667 it was rebuilt and its current uniform appearance dates from this time.
-From the old town, too, visitors can climb up to the cable car station and take a ride up Srd Hill, from where there are spectacular views over the city and sea.
+The city experienced heavy bombing in the early 1990s, but is now making a full comeback as a tourist hot spot.
+The city walls are well worth exploring and offer superb views of the area.
+St. John’s Fort houses the Maritime Museum, and The Stradun - the city’s main street - is the vibrant heart of the Old Town, beautifully paved with limestone and lined with bars, shops and cafes.
+Visitors can climb up to the cable car station and take a ride up Srd Hill, to take in spectacular views of the city and sea.

-Other museums to visit in Dubrovnik include the Ethnographic Museum, with its collections of textiles and folk costumes, and the Rector’s Palace Museum, with a good collection of paintings and artefacts.
-The Synagogue and Jewish Museum and the Dominican Monastery Museum are also worth visiting for their collections and pleasant interiors.
+Other museums to visit in Dubrovnik include the Ethnographic Museum, with its collections of textiles and folk costumes, and the Rector’s Palace Museum, featuring paintings and artefacts.
+“Game of Thrones” fans can enjoy a show-themed tour of filming locations in the city.

-The old town is a maze of little streets which can be fun but somewhat tricky to navigate on foot.
+The Old Town is a maze of little streets which can be fun but somewhat tricky to navigate on foot.
 It’s a small area but some streets are quite steep.
-Otherwise, buses run between the old town and other destinations, or cars can be hired in advance or on arrival.
+Buses run between the Old Town and other destinations.
+Cars can be hired in advance or on arrival.